seijihirao/pypolyback/README.md

 >Note: They really work as following: the api tries to load `local.json`, then `dev.json`, then `prod.json`.
 So in the oficial release you will only have `prod.json`

 ### ENDPOINTS
-This will be your mais dev dir
+This will be your main dev dir

 All files added here will be an endpoint automatically